Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D symmetry with mixed anomaly

-However, the state-$\one$ also allows competing pairs $(e, m^2)$ and $(m, e^2)$, in addition to $(e,m)$.
-If instead, the competing pair $(e, m^2)$ corresponds to the relevant direction, the phase diagram will be Fig. \ref{Z4phasetransT}(a), which implies a stable $\Z_2\to\Z_1$ symmetry breaking transition described by the critical line of $(c,\bar c)=(1,1)$ $u(1)$ CFT that involves the Ising critical point.
-If the competing pairs $(m, e^2)$ corresponds to the relevant direction, the phase diagram will be Fig. \ref{Z4phasetransT}(b), which implies a stable $\Z_4\to\Z_2$ symmetry breaking transition described by the critical line of $(c,\bar c)=(1,1)$ $u(1)$ CFT that involves the Ising critical point.
+However, the gapless $\one$-state also allows competing pairs $(e, m^2)$ and $(m, e^2)$, in addition to $(e,m)$.
+If instead, it is the competing pair $(e, m^2)$ that corresponds to the relevant direction, the phase diagram will be Fig. \ref{Z4phasetransT}(a), which implies a stable $\Z_2\to\Z_1$ symmetry breaking transition described by the critical line of $(c,\bar c)=(1,1)$ $u(1)$ CFT that includes the Ising critical point.
+On the other hand, if the competing pair $(m, e^2)$ corresponds to the relevant direction, the phase diagram will be Fig. \ref{Z4phasetransT}(b), which implies a stable $\Z_4\to\Z_2$ symmetry breaking transition described by the critical line of $(c,\bar c)=(1,1)$ $u(1)$ CFT that involves the Ising critical point.
 The direct phase transition $\Z_4\to\Z_1$ has been observed which is not a critical line and does not involve Ising critical point.
-This implies that competing pair $(e, m)$ corresponds to the relevant direction, and phase diagram Fig. \ref{Z4phasetrans}(c) is realized.
-However, since $(c,\bar c)=(1,1)$ $u(1)$ CFT is a critical line, it is not clear if the phase diagram Fig. \ref{Z4phasetransT} can be realized in some parts of the critical line.
+This implies that the competing pair $(e, m)$ corresponds to the relevant direction, and phase diagram Fig. \ref{Z4phasetrans}(c) is realized.
+However, since $(c,\bar c)=(1,1)$ $u(1)$ CFT is a critical line with a marginal direction, it is not clear if either of the phase diagrams in Fig. \ref{Z4phasetransT} can be realized in some parts of the critical line.

 To obtain a concrete global phase diagram for $\Z_4$ symmetric systems, we consider a $\Z_4$ symmetric statistical model on square lattice, which has degree of freedoms $(\th_{\v i}, \phi_{\v i})$, $\th_{\v i}=0,1,2,3$, $\phi_{\v i}=0,1,2,3$, on site $\v i$.
 The energy is given by